stratpoint-engineering/instagram-clone-reactnative/docs/architecture/app-architecture.md

 # App Architecture

-Learn how to design scalable, maintainable React Native applications using proven architectural patterns.
+Learn how to design scalable, maintainable React Native applications using proven architectural patterns that work with any project structure.

+> **Related Reading**: See [Project Structure](../setup/project-structure.md) for guidance on organizing your files and folders.

 ## Architecture Principles